What is it?

 The average Atari cartridge has 4K of ROM.
 That is a whopping 4096 bytes.
 By contrast, 1 second of CD quality stereo sound requires 88200 bytes!!
 Keep in mind that apart from the music, the actual game code also has to fit in that size.
 You'll actually end up using the term "squeezing" more often than "fitting" in this context.

 It's not wholly bad, with a technique known as bank switching, up to 64K can be used in an Atari ROM, though it does complicate the programming of the software.
-For UT2600, an additional bank is used bringing a total of 8192 bytes at our disposal.
+For UT2600, seven additional banks are used, bringing a total of 32768 bytes at our disposal.
 Luxury!

 #4: Assembly code

 Programming music from code isn't wholly bad either, but when you need to talk directly to the hardware instead of through the abstraction layer of a programming language, things get more interesting.
 But who needs interesting when you're trying to be creative and try out an idea within the already limiting constraints of the Atari 2600?

 Instead of dealing with actual machine language, you can luckily program the 6502 microprocessor through assembly language.
 Also, a gentleman known as Paul Slocum has created a ready to use audio driver.